-(5) his total hourly, daily or weekly basic wage: (6) his overtime wage as a separate item from his basic wage;

-(7) additions to or deductions from his wages each pay period

-(8) his total wages paid each pay period; such other records as are stipulated in accordance with sections 31-60-1 through
+- (5) his total hourly, daily or weekly basic wage; (6) his overtime wage as a separate item from - his basic wage: - period - (8) his total wages paid each pay period: such other records as are stipulated in accordance with sections 31-60-1 through

 (10) working certificates for minor employees (sixteen to eighteen years).
-True and accurate records shall be maintained and retained at the place of employment for a period of 3 years for each
+True and accurate records shall be maintained and retained at the place of employment for a period of 3 years for each procedures of the labor department, or (2) is not practical for enforcement purposes.
+Where permission is granted to maintain wage records at other than the place of employment, a record of total daily and weekly hours worked by each employee shall also be available for inspection in connection with such wage records.